PRCWebDev/BT-HTML-CSS-Sass-Course-Master-Practice-Projects/README.md

-# Master-Projects - From a course i bought
+# Master-Projects - Practice Projects from the "Modern HTML & CSS From The Beginning (Including Sass)" course i bought from the awesome Brad Traversy.
+All credit goes to him.